 Many residents of Easton want to prevent the disturbance of the town’s peace and quiet, and unintentional danger caused by firearms.
 For example, one resident found a bullet lodged in her bed’s headboard, another in his car, and another’s dog was shot by a stray bullet.
 I know this is a difficult topic, but good leaders conduct challenging conversations with their constituents by providing ample opportunity to share different perspectives and engage in respectful debate.

-Our goal is about what is best for our town.
+about what is best for our town.